 What to do in Montpellier with time to spare

-If you still have time after exploring the historic center, I recommend checking out some of Montpellier’s modern and vibrant areas: Antigone or Le Quartier Méditerranée.
-Both are fantastic options to wrap up your day with a completely different vibe, full of contrasts.
+If you still have time after exploring the historic center, I recommend discovering one of Montpellier’s modern and vibrant districts, Antigone or the Quartier Méditerranée.
+Both are perfect options to end your day in Montpellier with a different walk, full of contrasts.

 Antigone District: Modern and Harmonious Architecture

-Just a few minutes from Montpellier’s old town, the Antigone district is a stunning display of contemporary architecture.
-Designed in the 1980s by Spanish architect Ricardo Bofill, this neighborhood surprises visitors with its neoclassical-modern style, drawing inspiration from Greek and Roman antiquity.
+Just a few minutes from Montpellier’s historic center, the Antigone district is a striking showcase of contemporary architecture.
+Designed in the 1980s by Spanish architect Ricardo Bofill, this neighborhood stands out for its modern neoclassical style, with strong influences from ancient Greek and Roman architecture.

 While strolling through Antigone, you’ll come across: